assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft5.md

     total bytes: 380
     total bytes, handshake only: 320

-Note to authors, the about output was generated with the Java class saltchannel.dev.ExampleSessionData, date: 2017-06-09.
+Note to authors, the above output was generated with the Java class saltchannel.dev.ExampleSessionData, date: 2017-06-09.